ForeverExe/SmartPot/README.md

 * [Gallery](#gallery)
 <!-- TOC -->

-The Smart Pot is a project done for @piconem's Intelligent Internet of Things class at Universitá di Modena e Reggio Emilia (UniMoRe) - Sede di Mantova.
+The Smart Pot is a project done for @piconem 's Intelligent Internet of Things class at Universitá di Modena e Reggio Emilia (UniMoRe) - Sede di Mantova.
-The device is a support for any plant that wants to be monitored, you just need to place the vase inside it and to position both the sensors and actuators.
+The device is a support for any plant that wants to be monitored, you just need to place the vase (or dirt directly) inside it and to position both the sensors and actuators.

 At its actual state, it can track and send via MQTT the plant's telemetry, its information for discovery and update its